-- Your options for applying for a visa are to apply in person or to have someone else apply on your behalf (i.e. family member, friend, visa service).
+Your options for visa application are applying in person or having someone else apply on your behalf (i.e. family member, friend, visa service).
 You cannot mail in your application directly to the Embassy/ Consulate.
-If you are someone you know is unable to go in person, you will need to use a visa service like this one, which will then apply at the Embassy/ Consulate on your behalf.
+If you or someone you know is unable to go in person, you will need to use a visa service like this one, which will then apply to the Embassy/ Consulate on your behalf.

 Does my work visa expire at the end of the school year?

-- Yes.
-Your work permit and resulting residence permit your school provides you will expire at the end of the school year.
+Yes.
+Your work permit and school provided residence permit will expire at the end of the school year.

 Can I book my plane ticket before I receive my work visa?